'Bald-face land grab': Russia to annex more of Ukraine

 Ukraine has repeated its vows to recapture the four regions, as well as Crimea.
 For its part, Russia pledges to defend all its territory — including newly annexed regions — by all available means, including nuclear weapons.

-Heightening the tensions are Russia's partial military mobilization and allegations of sabotage of two Russian pipelines on the Baltic Sea floor that were designed to feed natural gas to Europe.
-Adding to the Kremlin's woes are Ukraine's success in recapturing some of the very land Russia is annexing and problems with the mobilization that President Vladimir Putin acknowledged Thursday.
+Heightening the tensions are Russia's partial military mobilisation and allegations of sabotage of two Russian pipelines on the Baltic Sea floor that were designed to feed natural gas to Europe.
+Adding to the Kremlin's woes are Ukraine's success in recapturing some of the very land Russia is annexing and problems with the mobilisation that President Vladimir Putin acknowledged Thursday.

 Ukraine's Western supporters have described the stage-managed referendums on whether to live under Russian rule as a bald-faced land grab based on lies.
 They say some people were forced to vote at gunpoint in an election without independent observers on territory from which thousands of residents have fled or been forcibly deported.